PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Neural Rendering as a Universal Pre-training Paradiagm

 Specifically, for the LiDAR point clouds, we follow the same process in Sec.~\ref{sec:method_pipeline_overview} to augment the point clouds and voxelize the point features extracted by a 3D backbone.

-For multi-view images $\sI = \{\mI_1, \mI_2, ...\}$, inspired by MAE~\cite{he2022masked}, we first mask out partial pixels as the data augmentation to get $\hat{\sI}$.
+For multi-view images $\sI = \{\mI_1, \mI_2, ...\}$, inspired by MAE~\cite{he2022masked}, we first mask out a ratio of patches as the data augmentation to get $\hat{\sI}$.
 Then we leverage a 2D backbone $f_e^{(2d)}$ to extract multi-view image features $\tF_\mathrm{image} = f_e^{(2d)}(\hat{\sI})$.
 The 2D features are subsequently transformed into the 3D ego-car coordinate system to obtain the 3D dense volume features.
 Concretely, we first pre-define the 3D voxel coordinates $X_p\in\N^{l_x \times l_y \times l_z \times 3}$, and then project $X_p$ on multi-view images to index the corresponding 2D features.
 The process can be calculated by:

 where $T_\mathrm{l2c}$ and $T_{\mathrm{c2i}}$ denote the transformation matrices from the LiDAR coordinate system to the camera frame and from the camera frame to image coordinates, respectively, and $\tB$ represents the bilinear interpolation.
-The encoding process of the multi-view image case is shown in \figref{fig:image_pipeline}.
+The encoding process of the multi-view image case is shown in \figref{fig:overall_stru} (b).